fortrabbit/help/docs/billing.md

 We consider our primary clients to be entrepreneurs and other businesses.
 In other words, fortrabbit is primarily a B2B service.
 While that can mean anything and nothing, it carries some fiscal implications:

-* Our prices are shown as net prices without Value Added Tax (VAT).
+* Our prices are shown as net prices without Value Added Tax (VAT)
-* If you are a non-VAT registered company in a EU country, we add VAT.
+* If you are a non-VAT registered company in a EU country, we add VAT
-* If you are a VAT-registered company in a EU country and add your valid VATIN, we don't charge you VAT.
+* If you are a VAT-registered company in a EU country and add your valid VATIN, we don't charge you VAT
-* If you are a VAT-registered company in Germany, we add VAT, but you will get it back from your tax-office.
+* If you are a VAT-registered company in Germany, we add VAT, but you will get it back from your tax-office
-* If you are a company from a NON-EU country, we don't charge you VAT.
+* If you are a company from a NON-EU country, we don't charge you VAT

 ### VAT Tax ID (VATIN) from clients in EU countries